FAQs for Children/Teens

 Do you offer make-ups?

-Please see more in my studio policy for more info.
+check out my studio policy page for more info.

 Why is it “tuition”?
 Aren’t I just paying for a weekly piano lesson?